 NOTE: The qualified applicant pool will be used to fill various positions located at different locations in the next six months.

-EDUCATION: Must complete a Medical Interpreter educational program of at least 10 months (equivalent to 350 hours) of classroom training with internship work that is administered by an accredited educational institution.
+Must complete a Medical Interpreter educational program of at least 10 months (equivalent to 350 hours) of classroom training with internship work that is administered by an accredited educational institution.
+OR

 Applicants must meet the minimum qualification requirement by the final filing date unless otherwise noted.